Tsentsak/buildCodeChallenge/README.md

 brownie points.
 (ChangeDetectionStrategy, modern image format webp (photo.effects.ts))

 ## Development server
+npm install<br />

-Run `ng serve` for a dev server.
+npm run start or Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build